BerkeleyHCI/edg-ide/ide-getting-started.md

 ```

 Note that we still have to make the connections for the SWD interface and the LED signal.
-Those do not need to be placed in the implicit scope, but may be for stylistic purposes.
+Those do not need to be placed in the implicit scope, but (as shown above) may be for stylistic purposes.

 <details>
   <summary>At this point, your code might look like...</summary>